HomeProductivityPdf Editor Apps for Android

 Can I edit the actual text inside a PDF on Android?

 Yes, but it depends on the app.
-Tools like Sejda, Foxit, and PDFelement let you click into existing text and change words directly.
-Many free apps only allow annotations and comments on top of the page rather than true text editing, so check that the app lists content editing before you rely on it for that.
+Tools like Foxit, PDFelement, MobiPDF, and the free PDFgear let you tap into existing text and change words directly.
+Many free apps only allow annotations and comments on top of the page rather than true text editing, so check that the app lists content or text editing before you rely on it for that.

 What is the best free PDF editor for Android?